Crypto rocket. Pixabay image.

 (click image to expand)

-On an annual basis, Coinbase’s verified users reached 110 million as of fiscal 2022, representing a rise of 24% over 2021.
+That said, Coinbase’s verified users reached 110 million in fiscal year 2022, representing a rise of 24% over 2021.
+Since 2019, the number of verified users has more than tripled and represents an incredible success for the company.

 Verified Users By Quarter